Xianjun-Yang/Awesome_papers_on_LLMs_detection/README.md

   author={Yang, Xianjun and Cheng, Wei and Wu, Yue and Petzold, Linda Ruth and Wang, William Yang and Chen, Haifeng}, booktitle={The Twelfth International Conference on Learning Representations}
 }

+@article{yang2023zero,
+  title={Zero-shot detection of machine-generated codes}, author={Yang, Xianjun and Zhang, Kexun and Chen, Haifeng and Petzold, Linda and Wang, William Yang and Cheng, Wei}, journal={arXiv preprint arXiv:2310.05103}, year={2023}
+}

+@article{zeng2024improving,
+  title={Improving Logits-based Detector without Logits from Black-box LLMs}, author={Zeng, Cong and Tang, Shengkun and Yang, Xianjun and Chen, Yuanzhou and Sun, Yiyou and Li, Yao and Chen, Haifeng and Cheng, Wei and Xu, Dongkuan and others}, journal={arXiv preprint arXiv:2406.05232}, year={2024}
+}
 ```